 How to Reduce the Cost of a Truck Accident

-The fleet industry specifically has a high truck accident rate — many of them involving fatalities.
+The fleet industry specifically has a higher-than-average truck accident rate, with many of those incidents involving fatalities.
 Trucks have a larger vehicular weight and longer stopping distance which makes them more likely to be involved in a crash.
 Because of their sheer size, a truck also has the potential to do more damage than a standard passenger vehicle.
 GPS tracking cameras have caught some breathtaking footage showing just how significant the damage done by trucks can be.

 A truck accident can affect your company financially in more ways than one.
 The visible costs associated with a vehicle crash will always be on the forefront of a fleet manager’s concerns, but there are hidden costs below the surface that have a more lasting impact on your trucking company’s bottom line.

 The FMCSA estimates the average cost of a commercial truck accident where one person was injured at $148, 279.
 Furthermore, a trucking accident involving a fatality is substantially more expensive at $7.2 million.
 It is important to note these numbers will multiply if more than one person sustains injuries.

 Some examples of visible costs that factor into these numbers include:

 Damage to the truck